Social Media and Mental Health

 To better understand how this works, the WSJ created a large number of bot accounts to try to map how TikTok moves users through the application.
 For example, one bot lingered in the general area for while but then they had the bot user fully watch a 35 second video about losing someone important in your life.
 Then they watched it a second time.
 The WSJ surmises that TikTok uses this information, much like a psychological test, and makes assumptions about who you are and what will hold your attention.
 It considers the author of the video, what that user views, the soundtrack in the video, the video description, and the hashtags.
 They also track your location and other data about you that they get from your phone.
 This allows them to create a profile of you that content is then filtered through.

-After watching this one 35 second video about loss twice (70 seconds on TikTok), the number of 'sad' videos were increased within the bot user's feed.
+After watching this one 35 second video about loss twice (70 seconds on TikTok), the number of 'sad' videos was increased within the bot user's feed.
 By 15 minutes in, very specific videos about love and loss were seen regularly for this particular bot user.
 After 36 minutes of the bot's journey, the video feed is a "deluge of depressive content, 93% of videos shown to the account are about sadness or depression."
 Once the focus happens, it is difficult to escape.

 As you engage with the app, your personality profile is adjusted.
 If you stop clicking on "sad" videos, for example, you will see less of them in your feed.
 The bots that did not watch the full 35 second video twice, did not end up with majority "sad" videos.
 So is TikTok capturing our true personality, or maybe just a current state?
 And sometimes we watch things for reasons beyond the reach of the algorithm.
 Is social media reflecting our pathology or adding to it?